leewr9/container-lab/README.md

-# Learning Docker
+# Container Lab

-This repository is dedicated to learning and practicing Docker and Docker Compose.
+This repository is dedicated to learning and practicing container technologies like Docker and Kubernetes.
+It includes Dockerfiles, Kubernetes manifests, and example configurations organized for easy experimentation and development.
-It contains various development environments and services organized into separate folders, each with Docker Compose configurations, example code, and usage instructions.

 ## Feature

-- Practice various Docker and Docker Compose setups
+- Practice **Docker**, **Docker Compose**, and **Kubernetes (k8s)** setups
-- Modular folders for isolated environments and examples
+- Modular folders for isolated container and cluster environments
-- Simple docker-compose commands to spin up services quickly
+- Quick start with simple Docker Compose and kubectl commands
-- Hands-on learning for building and managing containers
+- Hands-on learning for building, deploying, and managing containers and clusters

 ## Installation